tlienart/tlienart.github.io/posts/2021/06/29-qr-iteration.md

 ### Implementation

 A basic version of the QR algorithm is fairly easy to implement as shown below with an implementation in Julia.
+The function is called `francis_qr` since the algorithm is sometimes called "Francis QR algorithm" in reference to the english computer scientist [John Francis](https://en.wikipedia.org/wiki/John_G._F._Francis), see e.g. \citet{gvl83}.

 ```!
 function francis_qr(A::Symmetric; iter=20)